ryosua/SpeechWriter/README.md

 Speech Writer
 =======================

 An Android app for writing speech outlines and presenting speeches.
-Use this app when giving a speech instead of a notes written on index cards.
+Use this app when giving a speech instead of using notes written on index cards.

 [Download on Google Play](https://play.google.com/store/apps/details?id=edu.psu.rcy5017.speechwriter)